KevinLiao159/MyDataSciencePortfolio/recommender_system/README.md

 ## Recommender System Development

-In this project, I will focus on collaborative filtering recommender systems since they are widely used and well research in many different businesses and consistently provide good business values.
-Specically, I will develop **Movie Recommender Systems** for myself.
+In this project, I focus on collaborative filtering recommender systems since they are widely used and well research in many different business and consistently provide good business values.
+It'd be very cool I can develop **Movie Recommender Systems** for myself.
 Let's see what movie recommendations my recommender offers me.

 #### Datasets